 Polarizing is a word that fittingly describes the kind of player James Harden is.
 Some view his style of play as innovative and unique; a skill set he has honed through practicing tough shots and understanding the rule book.
 Others would call it a detriment to the game.
 An abuse of poorly written and unevenly called rules.
 The amount of discussion coming from either side, though, shows just how high of a profile Harden has.

-So with news breaking on Wednesday that the Houston Rockets and Washington Wizards had agreed to swap star point guards Russell Westbrook and John Wall.
+News broke on Wednesday that the Houston Rockets and Washington Wizards had agreed to swap star point guards.
+Russell Westbrook to Washington and John Wall to Houston.
 It’s been reported that Harden and Wall have worked out and played in open runs together for some time now.
 The move has received all sorts of reactions, just like anything else Harden does.

 Harden Running Out of Friends to Help Him